GitOps Repository Structures and Patterns Part 6: Example Repositories

 folder.
 So here Flux implements an instance per cluster pattern: one Flux instance per environment.

-This structure has the disadvantage that all applications under apps are deployed from a single kustomization per environment.
+per environment.
 For example, when using the graphical interface of Weave GitOps, all resources contained therein are then displayed as one “app” on the interface (see Figure 4).
 This quickly becomes confusing.
 Analogous to the use of Application

-s with Argo CD (see previous examples), it is also conceivable to create one kustomization
+s with Argo CD (see previous examples), it is also conceivable to create one Kustomization

-per application, instead of a single kustomization
+per application, instead of a single Kustomization

 in the apps.yaml

-Figure 4: Multiple applications in one kustomization (screenshot Weave GitOps)
+Figure 4: Multiple applications in one Kustomization

 The repo structure described here would also work for Argo CD with a few changes.
-Instead of the kustomization
+Instead of the Kustomization

-s, application
+s, Application

 s would have to be used for linking.
 The kustomization.yaml